-Best way to build up an emergency fund is split your emergency fund into 2-3 parts and in 2-3 banks accounts and keep them as fixed deposits which you can break instantly to get the money in your bank account in matter of minutes.
+Best way to build up an emergency fund is split your emergency fund into 2-3 parts and in 2-3 instar-edemption liquid funds which you can break instantly to get the money in your bank account in matter of minutes.

 Another way is to keep your emergency fund in liquid mutual funds with insta-redemption which will give you the money instantly when you need it.